home-assistant/home-assistant.io/source/_integrations/motion_blinds.markdown

 ### Top entity

 - 'Up/Open' will move the Top bar to the top of the window (absolute position 100).
 - 'Down/Close' will move the Top bar to the position of the Bottom bar, therefore, making the part of the window that is covered as small as possible, but the two bars will be at the position of the Bottom bar (not at the top of the window).
+When the bars are moved completly together, the Top bar will not accept another "Down" command.
+First the Top bar needs to be moved up, even if the Bottom bar already moved further down.
 - 'Position' is the relative position in which the Top bar can move, so from the top of the window (100) to the position of the Bottom bar (0), note that the position will therefore change if the Bottom bar is moved, since the space in which the Top bar is allowed to move changes.
 - 'Absolute position' is the position of the Top bar with respect to the window, so 0 = bottom of the window and 100 = top of the window.
 Note that not all absolute positions are reachable at all moments due to the Bottom bar.
 - 'Width' is the percentage of the window covered by fabric (the space between the Top and Bottom bars).

 ### Bottom entity

 - 'Up/Open' will move the Bottom bar to the position of the Top bar.
+When the bars are moved completly together, the Bottom bar will not accept another "Up" command.
+First the Bottom bar needs to be moved down, even if the Top bar already moved further up.
 - 'Down/Close' will move the Top bar to the bottom of the window (absolute position 0).
 - 'Position' is the relative position in which the Bottom bar can move, so from the position of the Top bar (100) to the bottom of the window (0), note that the position will therefore change if the Top bar is moved, since the space in which the Bottom bar is allowed to move changes.
 - 'Absolute position' is the position of the Bottom bar with respect to the window, so 0 = bottom of the window and 100 = top of the window.
 Note that not all absolute positions are reachable at all moments due to the Top bar.